-Brazil has commenced a mass vaccination program to inoculate Brazilians against COVID-19.
+A mass vaccination program to inoculate Brazilians against COVID-19 remains ongoing.
 However, this program has encountered significant challenges amidst an ongoing shortage of vaccines and distribution problems.
 The country's vaccination program has repeatedly missed targets due to a shortage of doses resulting from delivery delays of active ingredients from China and India.
-Furthermore, the program has been put at risk by people failing to show up for their second vaccination shot, with the Brazilian Ministry of Health reporting in late April 2021 that 1.5 million people have missed appointments for the follow-up dose needed to maximize protection.
+Furthermore, the program has been put at risk by people failing to arrive for their second vaccination shot, with the Brazilian Ministry of Health reporting in late April 2021 that 1.5 million people in the country had missed appointments for the follow-up dose needed to maximize protection.
+According to researchers, as of July 4, 2021, approximately 3.1 million Brazilians had not yet received their second dose despite being eligible for it.
 Health experts have opined that this is especially concerning in light of a recent real-world study from Chile stating that the Sinovac Biotech (SVA.O) COVID-19 vaccine, which has accounted for some 80% of Brazil's vaccination program, is only 16% effective after one dose.
+It is currently estimated that only 40% of Brazilians have received at least one dose of the vaccine.

 The first case of COVID-19 in Brazil was reported in February 2020.
-According to data from the Brazilian Ministry of Health, as of March 20, 2021, the country has confirmed 11,950,459 cases and 292,752 deaths as a result of COVID-19.
+According to data from the Brazilian Ministry of Health, as of July 19, 2021, the country has confirmed 19,391,845 cases and 542,877 deaths as a result of COVID-19.
 Currently, Brazil has the world's second highest death toll relating to COVID-19 behind the United States.
-In recent weeks, it has accounted for around one in four of reported COVID-related deaths worldwide.
+While the United States and some other countries have seen cases largely decrease with more of their populations vaccinated against COVID-19, according to the Brazilian Health Ministry, just 15% of Brazil's citizens are currently fully vaccinated.

-The growing emergence of COVID-19 variants of concern that are more transmissible and carry increased health risks are causing a surge in cases and an increase in hospitalizations, which has led to emergency measures.
+The growing emergence of COVID-19 variants of concern that are more transmissible and carry increased health risks threaten another surge in cases and hospitalizations, which would likely lead to the adoption of new emergency measures.
 Disruptions caused by the imposition of these emergency measures may negatively impact the Company's operations.
 At the same time, the continued spread of COVID-19 may negatively impact, among other things: the health and well-being of our personnel, local communities, social unrest and the Company's ability to raise capital (which, in turn, could materially impact its business strategy) and to declare and pay dividends.
 Additionally, currency exchange rates have been volatile over the past year and the outlook for currencies remains difficult to anticipate given varying economic responses to the COVID-19 pandemic.